flipcoder/pythonic-reactive/README.md

 ```

-Lazy values can depend on other lazy or reactive values:
+Both reactive and lazy values can depend on each other and be chained.

 ```
 x = Reactive(2)